-11. You may have read on the LAN configuration side that the new setting should be validated within 3 minutes - this is a safety mechanism so that falsely set critical values do not leave a remote device unreachable and means that we should establish a connection within three minutes of the new start to verify that all is well, otherwise the device will automatically delete the newly set values, reload the original ones and can then be contacted as before, using the original settings.
-So we will now validate our new setting (new MAC) so that it will always be used in the future.
+You may have read on the LAN configuration side that the new setting should be validated within 3 minutes - this is a safety mechanism so that falsely set critical values do not leave a remote device unreachable and means that we should establish a connection within three minutes to verify that all is well, otherwise the device will automatically delete the newly set values, reload the original ones and can then be contacted as before.
+So we will now validate our new setting (new MAC) so that that it will always be used in the future.